 National Heritage Science Strategy

-Supported by three evidence reports, the strategy identifies eight themes for action under two main objectives:
+The 2010 strategy identified eight themes for action under two main objectives:

 - Demonstrating the public benefit of heritage science; increasing public engagement and support for it:

 1. Increasing public benefit, by developing better ways to understand, demonstrate and measure the economic and social benefit of heritage and heritage science.

 2. Developing policy - aligning heritage science work with wider national priorties, and addressing the internal gaps in knowledge and practice identified in the three NHSS reports (see below)

 3. Public engagement and support, through the development of public activities and a renewed focus on championing public access, enjoyment, understanding and support for heritage science.

 - Improving partnership within the sector and with others by increasing collaboration to help practice make better use of research, knowledge and innovation, and to enhance resources, funding and skills:

 4. Improving understanding of cultural heritage through collaborations and the development of new and better investigative methods

 5. Improving preservation of the historic environment and conservation practice, identifying sustainable measures such as low energy methods of environmental control

 6. Using resources better, through partnerships, collaboration and the sharing of knowledge and skills